 Watch the video to hear Dr. Greenspan describe how you can spot the risk factors in a young baby and facilitate neurodevelopment before challenges in relating, communicating, and thinking become even more apparent.

 You can access Dr. Greenspan’s Functional Emotional Assessment Scales to see if your child shows signs of developmental delays at this link.
 Just scroll down and on the left you’ll see the links to the free assessment scales.

 Dr. Greenspan also recorded weekly radio shows which you can now access that provide a rich source of information about the intervention for parents and others interested.
 Please listen in.
 There’s no better way to learn than from the direct source himself, Dr. Greenspan.

 If your instincts have lead you to DIR/Floortime because you are on the fence about ABA, you might be interested in Dr. Gil Tippy’s 5-part series of presentations entitled “ABA Detox”, which is shown below.
 While many families have found ABA to be the answer for them, other families want another option.
 Parents should have a choice in what programs their child receives.
 Every child responds differently to different options.

 You can sign up for updates to follow my blog posts where I’ll share many examples of how to apply the DIR model and do Floortime with your own child.

 I will be providing new content weekly and will welcome your participation as I eventually offer free webinars as well.

-You can invite your child’s highest potential out using the DIR/Floortime approach!
+You can invite your child’s desired and highest potential out using the DIR/Floortime approach!